JoshuaMur/The-Software-Engineering-Essentials-For-Data-Scientists/README.md

 # Table of Contents
 ● Introduction to Software Engineering Concepts for Data Scientists

-● Data Structures and Algorithms for Data Science
+● Data Structures and Algorithms for Data Scientists

-● Design Patterns for Data Science
+● Design Patterns for Data Scientists

-● Unit and Functional Testing for Data Science
+● Unit and Functional Testing for Data Scientists

-● Event-Driven Architecture for Data Science
+● Event-Driven Architecture for Data Scientists

-● Memory Optimization for Data Science
+● Memory Optimization for Data Scientists

-● System Design
+● System Design for Data Scientists